SylviaOne/Repo-hub/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## Why did the sentence fail the driving test?
+It never came to a full stop.